sfox38/Sum-Kinda-Magic/README.md

 ## ℹ️ Additional Information

 ### 💡 Pro-Tips & Caveats
-* **The "Flip" Excuse:** In Standard Mode, the tile changes color/shape.
-If a spectator asks why, you can make some mystical excuse.
+* **The "Flip" Excuse:** In Standard Mode, the selected tile's color/shape changes to the opposite color.
+You could explain this in advance or hope the spectator doesn't notice.
+But if a spectator asks why, you will need to have a good explanation ready.
 * **Liar Mode Clarity:** Ensure the spectator understands they should only lie about the **color/shape** of their selected tile, not the number itself, and not to lie about any other tile in that row.
 For the benefit of the performance, a flashing "LIAR" text will appear over the selected tile.
 If you prefer not to use the "LIAR" text, you can change the URL Parameter (see above).
 * **Offline Use:** The default theme relies on system fonts and can be used entirely offline.